-The NPV MMA Diff. of the $192 is below the $2,500 target I look for in a stock that has increased dividends as long as WM has.
-If WM grows its dividend at 2.8% per year, it will take 3 years to equal a MMA yielding an estimated 20-year average rate of 3.41%.
-WM earned a check for the Key Metric 'Years to >MMA' since its 3 years is less than the 5 year target.
+The NPV MMA Diff. of the $507 is below the $2,500 target I look for in a stock that has increased dividends as long as WM has.
+The stock's current yield of 3.46% exceeds the 2.71% estimated 20-year average MMA rate.

-Conclusion: WM did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
-This quantitatively ranks WM as a 1-Star Very Weak stock.
+Conclusion: WM did not earn any Stars in the Fair Value section, did not earn any Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of zero Star.
+This quantitatively ranks WM as a 0-Star Avoid stock.

 With nearly 300 landfills, WM is the 800 pound gorilla within the integrated waste services industry and enjoys substantial scale compared to its competitors.
 Its core business generates annuity-like cash flows by providing services to residential, commercial, and industrial customers.
+Cost savings from last year's restructuring should help operating margins.
 The company will likely continue to make niche acquisitions while pursuing debt reductions, share buybacks and increasing dividends.

-WM's Debt To Total Capital is in excess of my 45% maximum.
-In addition the stock is trading well above my calculated fair value price of $22.27.
+WM's dividend fundamentals are not favorable.
+Its Free Cash Flow Payout is in excess of the 60% maximum that I look for and its Debt To Total Capital is in excess of my 45% maximum.
+In addition the stock is trading well above my calculated fair value price of $21.82.
 For now, WM is not a stock that I am considering for any of my income portfolios.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.